 Essentially, it’s all about the data.
 Having a series of machines and components that can all speak to each other via the internet gives businesses a vast amount of data – and in the 21st century, data is valuable.
 In theory, businesses will be striving for maximum output which can become a reality as factories become far smarter and integrated.

-Industry 4.0 is the most obvious application, and is the one that has received the most investment and has the widest scope for implementation so far.
+Industry 4.0 is the most prominent application, and is the one that has received the most investment and has the most comprehensive scope for implementation so far.
 But in theory, over time, AI could be introduced into almost any job or task we carry out.

 At the moment, it doesn’t look like this will be the case, simply due to how expensive the tech is.
 But that doesn’t make the idea any less daunting.